 Erez Yalon, Director of Security Research

 Cloud-native security will take center stage.
+API

 has been the buzzword when it comes to modern software development